RadialDevGroup/ombudsman/guides/mobile-app-deployment.md

 __IMPORTANT__

-- The Apple ID of each Radial Developer may NOT be their Radial email.
+- The Apple ID of each Radial Developer might NOT be their Radial email.

 #### Test Flight - External Testers